nuxt-community/auth-module/docs/providers/okta.md

   - Okta and the auth-nuxt okta provider both provide a default callback value of `implicit/callback`.
 Therefore there must be a page `implicit/callback.vue` *_OR_* both the Okta and nuxt.config.js settings need to be changed to reflect the desired callback page.
   - Okta does *_NOT_* provide a default logout redirect, therefore it *_MUST_* be set or users will get an error on logout.
 This module provides a default logout redirect value of `/`.

+- `auth.strategies.okta.url` is optional and defaults to `okta.com`.
+-
 - `auth.strategies.okta.server_id` is optional and defaults to `default`.

 - `auth.strategies.okta.scope` is optional and defaults to `'openid profile email'`.